Skip to main content

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could allow an attacker to create a denial-of-service condition.
+Successful exploitation of this vulnerability could allow an attacker to fully access the system without requiring authentication.

 3. TECHNICAL DETAILS